 Importance of understanding the materials used in clay pigeons

 As clay pigeon shooting increased in popularity, so did the number of targets being used and subsequently left on shooting ranges.
-This leads us to an essential aspect of the sport: understanding what clay pigeons are made of.
+This leads us to an essential aspect of the sport: understanding what clay pigeons are made of and their consequences for the environment.

 The materials used in manufacturing clay pigeons directly impact the environment, especially when broken fragments are left on the ground.
 As participants, fans, or even just environmentally conscious individuals, it’s crucial to know what these targets are made of.
 It allows us to gauge their environmental footprint and make informed decisions when choosing products or supporting certain events.